Andalusian horse: Pure Spanish Horse (PRE)

 The name pura raza española (PRE), usually rendered in English "Pure Spanish Horse" (not a literal translation) is the term used by the ANCCE, a private organization, and the Ministry of Agriculture of Spain.
 The ANCCE uses neither the term "Andalusian" nor "Iberian horse", and only registers horses that have certain recognized bloodlines.
 In addition, all breeding stock must undergo an evaluation process.
 The ANCCE was founded in 1972.
 Spain's Ministry of Agriculture recognizes the ANCCE as the representing entity for PRE breeders and owners across the globe, as well as the administrator of the breed stud book.
 ANCCE functions as the international parent association for all breeders worldwide who record their horses as PRE.
 For example, the United States PRE association is affiliated with ANCCE, follows ANCCE rules, and has a wholly separate governance system from the IALHA.

 A second group, the Foundation for the Pure Spanish Horse or PRE Mundial, has begun another PRE registry as an alternative to the ANCCE.
 This new registry claims that all of their registered horses trace back to the original stud book maintained by the Cria Caballar, which was a branch of the Spanish Ministry of Defense, for 100 years.
 Thus, the PRE Mundial registry asserts that their registry is the most authentic, purest PRE registry functioning today.

-As of August 2011, there is a lawsuit in progress to determine the legal holder of the PRE stud book.
+As of August 2011, a lawsuit was in progress to determine the legal holder of the PRE stud book.
 The Unión de Criadores de Caballos Españoles (UCCE or Union of Spanish Horse Breeders) has brought a case to the highest European Union courts in Brussels, charging that the Ministry of Spain's transfer of the original PRE Libro de Origen (the official stud book) from the Cria Caballar to ANCCE was illegal.
 In early 2009, the courts decided on behalf of UCCE, explaining that the Cria Caballar formed the Libro de Origin.
-Because it was formed by a government entity, it is against European Union law for the stud book to be transferred to a private entity, a law that was broken by the transfer of the book to ANCCE, which is a non-governmental organization.
+Because it was formed by a government entity, it is against European Union law for the stud book to be transferred to a private entity, a law that was broken by the transfer of the book to ANCCE, which is a nongovernmental organization.
 The court found that by giving ANCCE sole control of the stud book, Spain's Ministry of Defense was acting in a discriminatory manner.
-The court held that Spain must give permission to maintain a breed stud book (called a Libro Genealógico) to any international association or Spanish national association which requests it.
+The court held that Spain must give permission to maintain a breed stud book (called a Libro Genealógico) to any international association or Spanish national association that requests it.
 Based on the Brussels court decision, an application has been made by the Foundation for the Pure Spanish Horse to maintain the United States stud book for the PRE.
 As of March 2011, Spain has not revoked ANCCE's right to be the sole holder of the PRE stud book, and has instead reaffirmed the organization's status.